openSUSE:Factory development model

 Staging projects can be seen as a fork of Factory in which some developer can prepare changes/updates to different packages, build them together, test them and submit them together for inclusion into Factory when everything has been tested successfully.

-When a submit request is done to a package that belongs to the inner ring the request is automatically put in a backlog for the Staging Master to review and assign it to a specific staging project.
-There are currently 10 staging projects, named A, B, C, D, E, F, G, H, I and J whose purpose and contained packages change over time.
-Staging J is a special case, its purpose is to test packages that don't belong to any ring (like new packages for example).
+When a submit request is done to a package that belongs to any of the rings, the request is automatically put in a backlog for the Staging Master to review and assign it to a specific staging project.
+There are currently 13 staging projects, named A, B, C, D, E, F, G, H, I, J, K, L and M whose purpose and contained packages change over time.
 An ISO installation image is generated for each Staging Project regularly, and this image is tested on openQA in order to verify those packages would not break the current Factory.

 It might be possible that other packages fail due to this submit request, in that case, those packages are added to the same staging project, so they're built against each other.